-Dear Member, The Indian economy is expected to grow at healthy rate of 7.4 percent this year as per RBI estimates.
-The recent expansion activity seen in manufacturing industry augers well for machine tool industry.
+The Indian economy is expected to grow at healthy rate of 7.4 percent this year as per RBI estimates.
+The recent growth seen in manufacturing and infrastructure sectors has led to robust recovery of the capital goods industry which includes the machine tool industry.
 Indian Machine tool industry has recorded a strong growth of more than 25% during 2017-18.
-With favourable macro-economic environment and strong orders from user industry machine tool industry is s expected to show a positive growth during the current year.
+With favourable macro-economic environment and strong orders from user industry, machine tool industry is expected to show a positive growth during the current year.

 (Director General, IMTMA)